qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

             }
         }

+        operation ApplyConditionalPhase_0(register: LittleEndian) : Unit is Adj + Ctl
+        {
+            using (aux = Qubit())
+            {
+                (ControlledOnInt(0,Z))(register!,aux); // If qubit is 0 flip it!
+            }
+        }
+        operation ApplyConditionalPhase(register : LittleEndian) : Unit is Adj + Ctl
+        {
+            using (aux = Qubit())
+            {
+                (ControlledOnInt(1,Z))(register!,aux); // If qubit is 1 flip it!
+            }
+        }
+    }

+---

+For futher information on how this was derived take a look at 'Tight bounds on quantum searching' [2].
+It is important to not the above algorithm only works for a table with even entries.
+The algorithm breaks down when applying the Hadamard gate as the Hadamard is layed across the diagnoal of a identity matrix which is equal in dimensions to the number of qubits we have.
+With a bit of math, if we try to lay a 2x2 matrix along an odd dimensioned identity matrix the transformation is not retained.
+To circumvent this we introduce the following implementation, utilizing QFT.

         operation Algorithm_Odd(TableLength : Int, RandomIndex : Int) : Unit
         {
             using ((Register) = (Qubit[TableLength])) // intialize register to number of qubits as there are indices